yogeshbdeshpande/draft-ietf-scitt-software-use-cases/draft-ietf-scitt-software-use-cases.md

 There is no assurance that all the bodies may be aware of statements from other authoritative entities or actively acknowledge them.
 Discovery of all sources of such reports and/or identities of the authoritative bodies adds a significant cost to the end user or consumer of the product.

-A consumer of released software product wants:
+A consumer of released software product wants to:

-- to offload the burden of identifying all relevant authoritative entities to an entity who does it on their behalf
+- offload the burden of identifying all relevant authoritative entities to an entity who does it on their behalf
-- to offload the burden to filter from and select all statements that are applicable to a particular version of a multi release software product, to an entity who does this on their behalf
+- offload the burden to filter from and select all statements that are applicable to a particular version of a multi release software product, to an entity who does this on their behalf
-- to make an informed decisions on which authoritative entities to believe based on the best visibility of all authoritative entities possible
+- make an informed decisions on which authoritative entities to believe

 There is no standardized way to: